Ontario Trout Opener: 12 Tips For A Successful Trout Opener

 Tip 9 – Get Tips To Improve Your Skills

 Study the method of fishing that you want to do.
-Find a mentor, watch what the other good anglers are doing and do the opposite of what the guys that aren’t catching any fish are doing.
+Find a mentor, watch what the other good anglers are doing, and do the opposite of what the guys who aren’t catching any fish are doing.

 Take a lesson from a pro, I have classes running every year that you could join for cheap.